rangle/ngCourse2/handout/08-form-builder.md

 ## Validation

-In order to show validation messages for every field, we need to do a similar trick that the one we did for the form.
+In order to show validation messages for every field, we need to do a similar trick to the one we did for the form.
 We need to define a local template variable that is a reference to the directive itself.

 The `ngControl` directive is a little tricky, first the directive definition is not called `NgControl` but [NgControlName](https://angular.io/docs/ts/latest/api/common/NgControlName-directive.html).
-Second, the directive itself it's exported to the template with the same name as before: `ngForm`.
+Second, the directive itself is exported to the template with the same name as before: `ngForm`.

 _app/my-form.component.html_
 ```html